-The UT-SUMR program is specifically targeted to undergraduate researchers who intend to pursue a career in medicine and research, but who do not intend to pursue a graduate degree (Ph.D. or M.D./Ph.D.).
-Students who are interested in applying to a graduate program should apply to the SURF program.
+The UT-SUMR Fellows Program specifically targets underrepresented minority undergraduate researchers who intend to pursue a career in medicine and research, but who do not intend to pursue a graduate degree (Ph.D. or M.D./Ph.D.).
+Students who are interested in applying to a graduate program should apply to the SURF Program.

 A 10-week program, UT-SUMR begins in May and concludes in August, overlapping with other summer programs supporting medical student researchers.
 Students receive a taxable stipend and are permitted a one-week vacation to be determined following consultation with their mentor.

-As this is a governmentally sponsored program, interested students must be able to provide proof of U.S. citizenship.
+As this is a government-sponsored program, interested students must be able to provide proof of U.S. citizenship.